 Sekiya: Nozawa is amazing.
 It's Katsu, Yudai (Ueno Yudai), and Shu-chan.
 They're all athletes who know the world, so of course the next generation will grow.
 Was it in 2019 that your student, Sasaoka Sora, won the National Junior High School Ski Championship?

-Kono: Yes, he was selected as a national training athlete along with Taiga Kono, who is two years younger than him, and it looks like he'll be going on a European tour this year.
-Our domestic head coach is Kyosuke Kono, a native of Nozawa Onsen Village, and we're grateful to Akira Sasaki's "Akira's Project" for financial support (laughs).
+Kono: That's right, I was selected as a domestic強化選手 (strengthened athlete) along with Kono Daiga, who is two years younger than me, and it looks like we'll be able to go on a European tour this year.
+Our domestic head coach is Kono Kyosuke, who is from Nozawa Onsen Village, and we're grateful to Akira Sasaki's "Akira's Project" for

-Sora Sasaoka is currently a third-year high school student, but he spends his weekends studying cooking here at Shichiryobei Coffee.
-Next week, we're hosting a three-day donation dinner, with half of the proceeds going toward his travel expenses.
-My goal is to nurture athletes who can earn tangible income while competing and live independently even after they retire.
-I want to teach skiing in a way that connects people, so that they can see not only their sport but society as a whole.
-I tell them to be independent, not rely on someone else to pay for their competition expenses.
-Otherwise, they'll end up being subjugated by their parents or losing the ability to make their own decisions.
-By constantly telling them this, they've started to make their own decisions.
-I wanted him to go to Europe, but he said he wanted to go to a university in Japan, which was a shame.
-If he had said he wanted to go to Europe, I would have given him the full amount of the donation (laughs).
+Sasaoka Sora is currently in his third year of high school, and he studies cooking here at Shichirobei Coffee on weekends.
+Just next week, we're doing something called a donation dinner (a subsidized dinner) over three days, and half of the proceeds will go towards his travel expenses.
+We want to nurture individuals who can earn tangible money while being athletes and who can live independently even after their athletic careers are over.
+I want to teach skiing in a way that connects various things, so that they can look beyond just the competition and see society as a whole.
+I want them to be able to manage their competition expenses independently, rather than having someone pay for them.
+Otherwise, they'll just do what their parents tell them to do and won't be able to make their own decisions.
+I've been telling them that all the time, and they've started to make their own decisions.
+I wanted him to go to Europe, but he said he wanted to go to a Japanese university, which is a shame.
+If he had said he wanted to go to Europe, I would have given him the entire donation amount (laughs).

 Sekiya: So you want him to go to Europe as soon as possible because you think it was a good experience for you?